grenaud/grenaud.github.io/_posts/2021-02-12-virtual-background-discord.markdown

 I am running Ubuntu and needed a way to hide my background in Discord.
 You after reading a few blog posts, I decided to share what I learned.

 The first step is to procure a green screen.
-I purchased one relatively that was cheap on Alibaba.
-The second thing this to set up a virtual camera in Ubuntu.
-The trick is to capture the camera with the green screen and create a virtual camera that casts your image with the virtual background.
-Believe me, it is less painful than it sounds.
-The triggers to use two pieces of software, one that will create a virtual camera (v4l2loopback) and OBS studio which will take your camera, replace the green screen with a virtual background and broadcast to the virtual camera.
+I purchased a relatively cheap one on Alibaba.
+The second thing is to set up a virtual camera in Ubuntu. **The trick is to capture the camera with the green screen and create a virtual camera that casts your image with the virtual background.** Believe me, it is less painful than it sounds.
+The trick is to use two pieces of software, one that will create a virtual camera (v4l2loopback) and OBS studio which will take your camera, replace the green screen with a virtual background and broadcast to the virtual camera.

 First, you need to install some software:
 {% highlight bash %}